TUVIMEN/reliq-python/README.md

  - tag
  - comment
  - textempty (text made only of whitespaces)
- - texterr (text where an html error occured)
+ - texterr (text where an html error occurred)
  - text
  - textall (grouping of text types)